You’ve Applied…Now When Will You Get a Room Assignment?

-- After the online room selection process is over and assignments are completed, instructions concerning when room and building changes can be made will be provided (these dates have not yet been determined).
+- After the online room selection process is over and assignments are completed, instructions concerning when room and building changes can be made will be provided.

 Room selection – Residential Colleges, Themed Housing & The Honors House: When applying to a residential college, the Honors House, or any Living-Learning/Themed program, that residential college or program must be the student’s housing preference.

 - Once a student has completed the application process for a residential college, his/her housing status will show “Pending.”
 This is normal, and will remain pending until assigned a room in the spring (the date has not yet been determined).